annemedia/annode-install/README.md

 **Sets Up Service:** Creates a systemd service (annode.service) for automatic startup in non-desktop environments.

-**Configures Firewall:** Opens TCP port 9115 (or custom if you change the PORT variable at the top of the script) if csf, firewalld, or ufw is installed.
+**Configures Linux Firewall:** Opens TCP port 9115 (or custom if you change the PORT variable at the top of the script) if csf, firewalld, or ufw is installed.

 ## Post-Installation: